 Gas information sheet 61: Clearances around high energy commercial catering equipment

 This gas information sheet provides information about the required clearances around high energy commercial catering equipment.
-Several commercial kitchen fires have caused concerns about the effectiveness of Appendix C of AS/NZS 5601.1:2013 for certain types of commercial catering equipment.
-The results of independent testing also found that all but four fire-resistant materials used in gas installations failed to meet the level of thermal protection required by the Australian standard.
+Several commercial kitchen fires have caused concerns about the effectiveness of Appendix C of AS/NZS 5601.1 for certain types of commercial catering equipment.
+The results of independent testing also found that not all fire-resistant materials used in gas installations met the level of thermal protection required by the Australian standard.

 As a result, all high energy gas appliances (for example, brat pans, target tops, noodle cookers, and waterless pot steamers) must now be installed with a minimum 50 millimetre clearance from an adjacent surface when that appliance: